Driving is important.

 This was going nowhere fast.

-And suddenly, there, standing in a shaft of early morning light, was my father.
+And suddenly, standing there in a shaft of early morning light looking like the avenging God of Sleep, was my father.

 They are quite a sight.